brookemelody/wics-inspire-2025-app/README.md

    node -v
    ```

+2. The **root folder** for this Expo project is ```wics-inspire-2025-app/MediReminder/```, you need to change directory to inside of this root folder to run commands such as installing the project's dependencies and starting the Expo app.
+The MediReminder folder is what contains the necessary files for these actions such as ```package.json``` and the ```/app/``` subdirectory.

-2. Install dependencies
+3. Install dependencies

    ```bash
    npm install
    ```

-3. Start the app
+4. Start the app

    ```bash
     npx expo start